 #6) The Lack Of Security Expertise

-When there is a lack of security expertise and when there is no basic database security rules in place, then this could cause a data breach.
-The security personnel may lack the knowledge required to implement security controls and other security policies.
+If there is a lack of security expertise and when there is no basic database security rules in place, then this could cause a data breach.
+Security personnel may lack the knowledge required to implement security controls and other security policies.

 #7) Denial of Service (DoS)

 This is the type of attack that affects the availability of service, it affects the database server performance and makes database service unavailable to users.